solandrust/solfate-site/content/articles/setup-solana-on-linux.md

 ### Verify your config settings

-Read your Solana CLI configuration settings to verify your wallet is correctly set and you are on the correct network:
+Read your Solana CLI configuration settings to verify your wallet is correctly set, and you are on the correct network:

 ```bash
 solana config get